swgtds/swgtds/README.md

 # Hi, I'm Swgtds 👋

 ### About Me
 I'm currently pursuing a **Bachelor of Technology in Computer Science and Engineering** at **Guru Nanak Institute Of Technology**.
 With a strong academic foundation in Data Structures, Algorithms, AI, and Machine Learning, I am passionate about leveraging technology to solve real-world problems.
-My interests span from **image processing** to **Linux customization** and **mental health tech** solutions.
+My interests span from **image processing** to **Linux customization**.

 ### Skills
 - **Languages**: JAVA, C++, C, Python, Shell, JavaScript, SQL